 Mrs. Kristen Whatley

 My name is Kristen Whatley and I am the Speech and Language Pathologist at Round Elementary School.
-I grew up in Walton, New York which is a small town in the Catskill Mountains.
+This year, I will also provide Speech Language Therapy services to students at Mayfield Intermediate School.
+I grew up in Walton, New York, which is a small town in the Catskill Mountains.
 My husband, Joel and I have two children, Daniel and Sarah.
 We also have goldendoodle named Savannah.

-I earned my Bachelor's Degree in Speech Language Pathology and Audiology with a Minor in Human Development from State University of New York (SUNY) College of Arts and Science at Geneseo in 1990.
-I then stayed at Geneseo and earned my Master's Degree in Speech Language Pathology in 1991.
+I earned my bachelor's degree in Speech Language Pathology and Audiology with a minor in Human Development from State University of New York (SUNY) College of Arts and Science at Geneseo in 1990.
+I then stayed at Geneseo and earned my master's degree in Speech Language Pathology in 1991.
 I have been nationally certified by the American Speech Language Hearing Association (ASHA) with a Certificate of Clinical Competence (CCC) in Speech Language Pathology (SLP) since 1992.
-I am also licensed by the Virginia Board of Audiology and Speech Language Pathology as a Speech Languae Pathologist.
+I am also licensed by the Virginia Board of Audiology and Speech Language Pathology as a Speech Language Pathologist.

 Please feel free to contact me if you have any questions or concerns about your child's speech and language development.

-Also, vist the Special Education team page for other helpful information and resources.
+Also, visit the Special Education team page for other helpful information and resources.